woods-os/fur-box/README.md

 ### Install instructions

 **This is currently very much in developmental stage.
 Lots of work is to be done.
 Themes and configurations may not work as expected.
-Still, it is more stable than other desktops such as GNOME and KDE.**
+Still, it is very stable.**

 #### Arch Linux:
 * the `base-devel` package needs to be installed. if not already, install it with: